nasa/ow_autonomy/ow_plexil/scripts/README.md

-This directory contains Python scripts that support the `ow_plexil` package.
+This directory contains scripts that support the `ow_plexil` package.

 `ow-compile-plan` compiles a single PLEXIL plan.